 Topographic Survey– A survey that locates natural and man-made features such as buildings, fences, improvements, easements, utilities, trees, streams.
 This type also normally shows the “contours” of the land.
 Shots are taking at “ridges” and “valleys” on the site and a map is produced.
 A topo survey is normally used to plan and design some type of building project on the parcel.

 Subdivision Survey– This type is done in order to divide a parcel into smaller parcels.
 This might be as few as two lots or hundreds or lots.
 A subdivision “plat” (drawing) is completed which is then approved by the county and/or city and then recorded in the local courthouse.

 Elevation Survey – Performed to determine the elevation of a structure (house) and it’s relation to the floodplain.
 (See “flood” for more information.)

-ALTA/ACSM Survey – This type can be similar to the Residential Lot or Boundary Survey above but it is done to a different standard, the ALTA/ACSM standard.
-ALTA is the American Land Title Association and ACSM is the American Congress on Surveying and Mapping.
+ALTA/NSPS Survey – This type can be similar to the Residential Lot or Boundary Survey above but it is done to a different standard, the ALTA/NSPS standard.
+ALTA is the American Land Title Association and ACSM is the National Society of Professional Surveyors.
 These two organizations joined together in developing these standards.
 They are updated regularly.